Prem Goyal’s story so far…

 Having worked 80 hours a week for seven years, I managed to save one million dollars three years earlier than planned.
 So, in 2002, I launched Global Markets Consultants (GMC) in parallel, capitalising on my business education, savings and global profile.

-By the time I had retired from banking in 2013, my company had created hundreds of consulting jobs and contributed millions in corporate and individual taxes to HMRC.
+In the next 10 years, my company helped create hundreds of consulting jobs and contributed millions in corporate taxes to HMRC.
 Since closing the consulting business, I have been spearheading GMC’s corporate social responsibility efforts and managing investment portfolios in the US and UK.

 I passionately pursue my charitable, civic and travelling interests.
 I support charities which promote diversity, especially in the boardroom, inclusion and social mobility.
 I’ve also raised over £300,000 for charitable causes by completing challenges, such as running the London Marathon, cycling 500Km in Vietnam and Cambodia and climbing Mt.
 Kilimanjaro.
 Additionally, I have committed three million pounds of my savings towards philanthropic endeavours.